LokiJS-Forge/LokiDB/README.md

 <h1 align="center">LokiDB</h1>

-LokiDB is a document oriented database written in TypeScript, published under MIT License.
+LokiDB is a document oriented database written in TypeScript.

-Its purpose is to store javascript objects as documents in a nosql fashion and retrieve them with a similar mechanism.
+Its purpose is to store javascript objects as documents in a blazing fast nosql fashion and retrieve them with a similar mechanism.

 LokiDB is the official successor of [LokiJS][lokijs-url].